msakamoto-sf/cheap2el/trunk/readme.txt

 a) open your visual studio command prompt.
 b) cd to this directory.
-c) do "nmake -f Makefile.mk"
+c) do "nmake -f Makefile.mk" (library only) or "nmake -f Makefile.mk test" (library and unittests)

 If all works fine, "cheap2el.lib" will be found in this directory.